 Course Description: This course focuses on advanced topics within the profession of genetic counseling.
-It will provide the framework for discussion and understanding of such topics as licensure, billing and reimbursement for services, supervision, and compassion fatigue and burn out, boards preparation and genetic counseling outcomes as well as legal and ethical issues within the practice of genetic counseling.
+It will provide the framework for discussion and understanding of such topics as licensure, insurance, billing and reimbursement for services, supervision, compassion fatigue and burnout, transitioning from student to practitioner, board exam preparation, expand on interprofessional engagement, developing leadership skills genetic counseling outcomes, advanced degrees, and specialty practice related issues within the practice of genetic counseling.

-Psychosocial Practicum II Course Number: GCPSP 62002 DLECT (Credits: 2, Spring) Course Co-Directors: Salma Nassef, MS, CGC; Patti Robbins-Furman, MS, CGC; & Tammy

-Solomon, MS, CGC
+Psychosocial Practicum II

+Course Number: GCPSP 62002 DLECT

+Course Co-Directors: Salma Nassef, MS, CGC; Patti Robbins-Furman, MPH, CGC; & Tammy Solomon, MS, CGC

 Course Description: This course is designed to introduce students to concepts pertaining to psychosocial aspects of a genetic counseling session.
-This will be a combined class incorporating both first and second year genetic counseling students.
+This will be a combined class incorporating both first and second-year genetic counseling students.
 Students will learn through didactic lectures, group discussion, role plays, interactive sessions, and reflective exercises.
 Through the exploration of topics such as ethics, cultural competency, difficult patients, and autonomy, students will develop skills specific to clinical practice.